Tone and approach

 - Be responsive to shifting travel planning trends, capture consumers who are shifting plans from cruise and international travel to road trips, domestic travel, and staycations.

-While a slew of cancellations might be overwhelming, consider the long-term strategy of showing consumers why they should visit your destination.
+While the gradual re-opening of services might be overwhelming, consider the long-term strategy of showing consumers why they should visit your destination.
 Such a strategy could include:

 - Ongoing Search Engine Optimization (SEO) efforts to preserve website rankings.